jemison-nlp-AnJeSt/github-NLP-project/README.md

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

-In order to reproduce this project you will need all the necessary files listed below to run the final project notebook.
+In order to reproduce this project, you will need all the necessary files listed below to run the final project notebook.
 - [x] Read this README.md
 - [ ] Have loaded all common DS libraries
-- [ ] Download our aquired data stored in json or csv files [arch_linux_data.json, debian_data.json, high_freq_stopwords.json, master_df.json, ubuntu_data.json]
+- [ ] Download our acquired data stored in json or csv files [arch_linux_data.json, debian_data.json, high_freq_stopwords.json, master_df.json, ubuntu_data.json]
 - [ ] Download all helper function files [constants_prepare.py, explore.py, moddel.py]
 - [ ] Scrap notebooks (if desired, to dive deeper)
 - [ ] Run the final report